 - A history of dishonesty or infidelity that has not yet been resolved

-- A history of untreated mental illness or substance abuse
+- History of untreated mental illness or substance abuse

 - Serious doubts about your partner’s lifestyle or whether you can live together